razornfs/BMI/README.md

 This simple aplication computes Body Mass Index.

 ## Java version:
-This project is written in Java version ...
+This project is written in Java version 11

 ## Running:
-In oder to run the program you have to...
+In order to run the program you have to clone and compile it.

 ## Testing:

-In oder to the program you have to...
+In order to test the program you have to run mvn test.